souravagarwal/carvana-image-segmentation/README.md

 # carvana-image-segmentation
-Solution for the Kaggle competition Carvana Image Masking Challenge
+Script for the Kaggle competition Carvana Image Masking Challenge